Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 “When Ethiopia Went 13 Months without a San Francisco Commute”

-This fictional exposé draws on the awareness of gap and the cultural flexibility it engenders.
-Picture a tech worker spared the infamous Bay Area traffic because his Ethiopian calendar decided otherwise.
+This fictional exposé draws on the humor of difference and the cultural flexibility it engenders.
+Imagine a tech worker spared the infamous Bay Area traffic because his Ethiopian calendar decided otherwise.
 It’s a playful nod to time’s relativistic nature—and no app promises to fix that quicker than Waze.

 “How Addis Ababa Outsourced Its Punctuality to Los Angeles Studios”

-An research paper of an industry where Addis Ababa entrusts punctuality to an unlikely ally: Hollywood producers, famed for running on the creative impulse rather than atomic clocks.
+An exploration of a world where Addis Ababa entrusts punctuality to an unlikely ally: Hollywood producers, famed for running on the creative impulse rather than atomic clocks.
 The idea humorously imagines meetings delayed for dramatic effect, delivered with the finesse of a Scorsese blockbuster (late, yet stylish).

 “Why ‘Ethiopia Time’ Might Just Be the Next Big Wellness Trend”